jshji252/algorithms_and_data_structures/Recursion/README.md

 ## Little more details

-Every time the function is called again, it is pushed into the Call Stack.
+Every time the function is called again, it is pushed into the **Call Stack**.
 Every time the function is resolved from the Call Stack, the returned value is added to the execution context, until all recursive functions are resolved.